Inbox

 Key capabilities

-• One feed across every business you belong to, with a Me / Business / Firm scope switch (Firm is gated to firm staff by the backend)
+• One feed across every business you belong to, with a Me / Business / Firm scope switch (Firm is restricted to firm staff)

 • Severity chips (Info, Warning, Urgent); warning and urgent rows get a colored left border